Technigo/project-weather-app/README.md

 # Weather App
-This a forecasting single-page application which shows 5 days of forecasting weather in different cities.
+This a forecasting single-page application which shows 5 days of forecasting weather in different cities.In this app user can see the sunsets and sunrise and localtime.
+Background picture will change according to weather situation, Sunny, Cloudy, Riany and Snowing images.

 ## The problem
 1-	Git was the difficult part.